MUSIC CURRICULUM STATEMENT

 Choirs, Orchestras & Bands

 The Senior Choir consists of over 40 talented singers, including ex-choristers, singing 4-part repertoire.
 The Senior Choir is involved in many of the School’s services, including those at Peterborough Cathedral.
-Recent concerts by the Senior Choir have included works by Vivaldi (Gloria) and Fauré (Requiem).
+Recent concerts by the Senior Choir have included works by Vivaldi (Gloria), Fauré (Requiem) and Whittaker (Sleep).